aziis98/datasheet/README.md

 A tiny, modern dataset viewer and query playground built with Preact and Vite.

-This project provides a fast, local UI for experimenting with tabular and text data, viewing result sets, and composing quick JavaScript-style queries inside a query bar — useful for prototyping data-centric interfaces and building a lightweight "datasheet" experience.
+This project provides a fast, local UI for experimenting with tabular and text data, viewing result sets, and composing quick JavaScript-style queries inside a query bar — useful for prototyping data-centric interfaces and workflows.

 ## Highlights